Bay station

 Bay is a subway station on Line 2 Bloor–Danforth in Toronto, Ontario, Canada.
-It is located in heart of the Yorkville district just north of Bloor Street West on the west side of Bay Street.
+It is located in the heart of the Yorkville district just north of Bloor Street West on the west side of Bay Street.

 The Toronto Transit Commission (TTC) operates its lost articles office at this station, where forgotten objects on the city's buses and trains are held until reclaimed or sold by auction.
 Wi-Fi service is available at this station.